geoversed/geoversed/README.md

 # About

-Undergrad at UK studying A-Levels.
+Undergraduduate at UK studying A-Levels.
 I have a lot on my plate with academics, so there is not much to share yet.

 I'm always seeking out new things and learning from mistakes in the past.
 - At present, I'm working on a Discord bot in Python as a free-time project.